boristopalov/toydb/test/README.md

 - The tests create temporary Raft nodes and servers that are cleaned up after each test.
 - Some tests may take longer to run due to waiting for leader election and other Raft-related operations.
 - The benchmark tests measure the performance of various operations and report metrics like operations per second.
+- Running these all concurrently worn't work as the tests all run nodes on the same ports.